Top 10 Best Poker Books

 By Jared Tendler

 · The Mental Game of Poker is one of the most influential books on poker psychology, and Jared Tendler presents his methods with a clear, structured style that helps players understand and overcome the mental barriers that affect their results.
+The Mental Game of Poker 1 & 2 by Jared Tendler & Barry Carter are widely recognized resources for dealing with tilt, variance, and improving emotional control.
 He explains tilt, fear, overconfidence, motivation issues and decision fatigue in a way that feels practical and immediately relevant to real table situations.
+Tilt control is an essential aspect of the mental game of poker, as discussed in the book.
 Tendler uses simple models and real player examples to show how emotional patterns form and how they can be corrected through targeted mental training.
-His step by step approach helps readers build stronger focus, improve emotional control and develop more consistent thinking during long sessions.
+His step by step approach helps readers build stronger focus, improve emotional control, and develop more consistent thinking during long sessions.
+Emotional swings are a significant challenge in high-level poker, and the book provides tools to manage them, especially when dealing with losing and setbacks.
 The tone is calm, supportive and direct, making the book accessible even for players who have never worked on the mental side of the game before.
 Tendler also offers tools for identifying personal leaks, setting goals and building routines that support long term improvement.

 Available via Amazon